 When can I fill it out?
 Should I complete it before I know if I am matched?

-New this year, the FAFSA opens on October 1st for the 2017-2018 school year.
-Go to www.fafsa.gov to get started when it opens!
+The FAFSA opens on October 1 each year.
+Go to www.fafsa.gov to get started.

 Tip: We highly recommend that you fill out the FAFSA as soon as you can after October 1 to take advantage of all possible financial aid.
 Some state aid is offered on a first-come first-served basis — check the deadline for your state here!